After placing a classified ad on the Internet, one expects to see instant results. More responses sooner, rather than few later, is much preferred!

 Tip #1 -

-Don't expect to sell anything with the description in the ad copy.
-Ad copy must be crisp, concise, and appeal to the element of curiosity.
-Use catchy headlines (or titles) in your want ads to grab attention.
+Don't expect to sell anything with the description in the classified ad copy.
+The headline must be crisp, concise, and appeal to the element of curiosity.
+One can also include an element of mystery.
+Use catchy headlines (or titles) in your ads to grab attention. ook at other ads to see what has grabbed your attention.
+As Shakespeare wrote in Hamlet, "there is nothing new under the sun."
+There are no penalties for plagiarizing classified ads.

 Tip #2 -

-Compose your ad copy to create interest, and use action words to compel the reader to click on through to your site.
+Compose your classified ad copy to create interest, and use action words to compel the reader to click on through to your destination site, or to make contact with a positive response.
 Action words are used as phrases and can be as simple as saying "Click Here", "Act Now", "Limited Time Offer", or other word phrases which call for action.

 Tip #3 -